 We have found a neural correlate of VMA in the earliest stages of cortical visual processing.
-Although the behavioral task we adopted in the scanner was different from those typically used in psychophysical studies of VMA, the results are consistent with previous findings: better performance for lower than upper vertical meridian stimuli, but only for high spatial frequency stimuli (Cameron, Tai, & Carrasco, 2002; Carrasco, Talgar, Cameron, & 2001; Carrasco, Williams, & Yeshurun,

-2002).
-Also consistent with these previous studies, we found neither asymmetry along the horizontal meridian nor between upper and lower visual field for diagonal locations.
-The imaging results in V1/V2 show that both the activation extent and amplitude correlated with the behaviorally-measured VMA.
-To disambiguate the interpretation of our results, we manipulated the spatial the stimuli.
-The imporfrequency of tance of this manipulation is discussed below.
+Although the behavioral task we adopted in the scanner was different from those typically used in psychophysical studies of VMA, the results are consistent with previous findings: better performance for lower than for upper vertical meridian stimuli but only for high-spatial-frequency stimuli (Cameron et al., 2002; Carrasco et al., 2001, 2002).
+Also consistent with these previous studies, we found no asymmetry along the horizontal meridian or between upper and lower visual fields for diagonal locations.
+The imaging results in V1/V2 show that both the activation extent and amplitude correlated with the behaviorally measured VMA.
+To disambiguate the interpretation of our results, we manipulated the spatial frequency of the stimuli.
+The importance of this manipulation is discussed below.

 A difference between the fMRI response amplitudes at two locations in the brain (e.g., those corresponding to upper versus lower vertical meridian) might reflect differences in the hemodynamics even when the underlying neural responses are the same.
-Such a difference in hemodynamic gain might, for reflect differences example, in the vasculature (e.g., size or number of veins) between brain regions, a possibility that is likely in our data given the relatively small sizes of our ROIs.
-Likewise, a difference in the activation extent is confounded by possible differences in the sensitivity (signalto-noise ratio) of the measurements at two different locations in the brain.
+Such a difference in hemodynamic gain might, for example, reflect differences in the vasculature (e.g., size or number of veins) between brain regions, a possibility that is likely in our data given the relatively small sizes of our ROIs.
+Likewise, a difference in the activation extent is confounded by possible differences in the sensitivity (signal-to-noise ratio) of the measurements at two different locations in the brain.
 Such differences in sensitivity might be caused, for example, by the relative placement of the RF coils and the observer's head, a possibility that is again likely in our data given that the dorsal V1/V2 border is closer to the surface coil (used to receive the NMR signal) than is the ventral V1/V2 border.

 To disambiguate the interpretation of our results, we computed ratios (not differences) of the area and amplitude measures between the two locations on the vertical meridian (lower vs. upper), and we employed three controls.
-Computing ratios normalized across baseline response levels, and provided relative changes in neural activity across the two locations.
+Computing ratios normalized across baseline response levels and provided relative changes in neural activity across the two locations.

 The first control was the spatial frequency manipulation.
-High spatial frequency stimuli are associated with a larger behavioral asymmetry than are low frequency stimuli (Cameron, Tai, & Carrasco, 2002; Carrasco, Talgar, & Cameron, 2001; Skrandies, 1987).
-Given that the low and high spatial frequency stimuli occupied the same locations in the visual field and activated the same locations in the brain, any asymmetry in hemodynamic gain would have been the same for the two spatial frequencies.
-However, consistent with the behavioral asymmetry, our results showed that the neural asymmetry was only present for high spatial frequency stimuli.
+High-spatial-frequency stimuli are associated with a larger behavioral asymmetry than are low-frequency stimuli (Cameron et al., 2002; Carrasco et al., 2001; Skrandies, 1987).
+Given that the low- and high-spatial-frequency stimuli occupied the same locations in the visual field and activated the same locations in the brain, any asymmetry in hemodynamic gain would have been the same for the two spatial frequencies.
+However, consistent with the behavioral asymmetry, our results showed that the neural asymmetry was only present for high-spatial-frequency stimuli.

 The second control was the comparison between horizontal and vertical meridians.
 Behaviorally, there was no asymmetry for either spatial frequency along the horizontal meridian.
-This finding is consistent with previous studies (Cameron, Tai, & Carrasco, 2002; Carrasco, Giordano, & McElree, 2004;Carrasco, Talgar, & Cameron, 2001; Carrasco, Williams, & Yeshurun, 2002).
-The fMRI measurements on the horizontal meridian, for both activation extent and response amplitude, paralleled the behavioral results: there was neither an asymmetry, nor an effect of spatial frequency.
-These two controls allowed us to rule out potential confounds inherent in the fMRI measurement and reveal the neural asymmetry underling the VMA.
+This finding is consistent with previous studies (Cameron et al., 2002; Carrasco et al., 2004, 2001, 2002).
+The fMRI measurements on the horizontal meridian, for both activation extent and response amplitude, paralleled the behavioral results: There was neither an asymmetry nor an effect of spatial frequency.
+These two controls allowed us to rule out potential confounds inherent in the fMRI measurement and reveal the neural asymmetry underlying the VMA.